-This isn’t a new concept but many of us default to platforms like Skype, using our laptop’s built-in webcams.
+This isn’t a new concept but many of us default to platforms like Google Hangouts, Teams, Zoom, using our laptop’s built-in webcams.
 While this can work for the odd one-to-one meeting just fine, what happens when multiple people need to attend the same remote meeting?

 A laptop’s built-in webcam, or even a dedicated USB webcam accessory, is not very effective in a larger meeting room.
 If you want to include everyone in the room with high-quality images and sound, then it’s best you look to some more professional solutions.

 Devices such as the Revolabs Yamaha video collaboration system, with its 120-degree ultra-wide camera, are specially designed to equip huddle and meeting rooms with everything you need for a successful video conferencing event, bringing everyone in the team into the picture.

 No one enjoys meetings that feel too much like static university lectures, with attendees struggling to stay focused.
 Touchscreens are a brilliant way to bring your content to life, prompting individuals to stand up and contribute, or interact with the presentation themselves.

 They’re especially useful for more creative meetings, where concepts and ideas are being created on the spot.
 Large touchscreen displays offer employees the functionality to take turns, fully illustrating their ideas.